Daniel-L-Ross/brew_share/README.md

 1. Clone this repository and change to the directory in the terminal.
 1. Run `pipenv shell`
 1. Run `pipenv install`
-1. Type this exact thing into the terminal to run the migrations and seed the database: `./seed_data.sh`
+1. Type this exact thing into the terminal to run the migrations and seed the database: `./seed.sh`.
+You may need to run `chmod +x seed.sh` to make the seed file executable.

 Now that your database is set up all you have to do is run the command: